 Addiction can change a person in a number of ways.
 One of these is to cause the individual to lie to others often and selfishly.
 However, there are ways you can put an end to both your substance abuse and the tendency toward dishonesty it can cause.
-Call 800-926-9037 Who Answers? now to find safe, effective rehab programs that will cater to your needs.
+Call (800) 662-HELP (4357) now to find safe, effective rehab programs that will cater to your needs.

 Addiction and Lying: A Scientific Study